dbp/website/index.markdown

 ## Daniel Patterson

 I'm currently part of a small worker-owned software contracting company, [Position Development](http://positiondev.com), that I helped start in 2014.
 As of September 2016, I'll be a graduate student at [Northeastern University](http://www.ccs.neu.edu) studying under [Amal Ahmed](http://www.ccs.neu.edu/home/amal/).
-I did math and computer science undergrad at <a href="http://cs.brown.edu">Brown University</a>.
+I did math and computer science undergrad at <a href="http://cs.brown.edu">Brown University</a> where I studied with [Shriram Krishnamurthi](https://cs.brown.edu/~sk).
 I'm interested in programming languages, education, and leftist politics.
 This is my personal website, with writing, code and contact information.

 ## Contact